-The Finnish Institute in Japan provides information about the Finnish educational offeing to Japanese students.
-The Institute annually attends some of the most major student fairs in Japan such as the European Higher Education Fair and the Japan Association for Student Services’s study abroad fair.
+The Finnish Institute in Japan provides information about the Finnish educational possibilities to Japanese students.
+The Institute annually attends major student fairs in Japan, such as the European Higher Education Fair and the Japan Association for Student Services’s study abroad fair.

-In addition, we organizes our own higher education events where participants are given a thorough information package about studying in Finland and opportunities to ask any questions concerning studying in Finland such as the application methods or the daily life as as international student in Finland.
+In addition, we organize our own higher education events, where participants are given a thorough information package about studying in Finland and opportunities to ask questions about studying in Finland, such as the application methods or the daily life as an international student in Finland.

-If you have any questions or project proposals about higher education, please send an email to email@example.com
+If you have any questions or project proposals about higher education, please send an email to science(a)finstitute.jp

 Study in Finland Guidebook (2020)

 You can download the Study in Finland guidebook (2020) issued by the Finnish Institute in Japan here (only in Japanese).
-Otherwise, we will hand them out at students’ fairs and other events.
+We will also hand them out at student fairs and other events.

 Frequently Asked Questions